 The report is structured as follows.
-Chapter 2 shows how intellectual capital is linked to R&D and what the role and benefits are of Intellectual Capital Reporting.
+Chapter 2 shows how Intellectual Capital is linked to R&D and what the role and benefits are of IC Reporting.
 Chapter 3 outlines existing regulations, guidelines and experiences in the area of IC Reporting in Europe and elsewhere.
 Chapter 4 provides hands-on advice for those who want to start reporting on their intellectual capital and banks, investors and infomediaries who use the information provided in IC Statements.
-Chapter 5 gives an overview of the policy recommendation the Expert Group suggests to stimulate the reporting of Intellectual Capital in research-intensive Small and Medium-Sized Enterprises.
+Chapter 5 gives an overview of the policy recommendations the Expert Group has proposed to stimulate the reporting of Intellectual Capital in research intensive Small and Medium-Sized Enterprises.

-2. Linking Intellectual Capital Reporting to R&D
+2. Linking IC Reporting to R&D